Table of Contents

 They are going to give you that much-needed boost in energy while providing you the macros which are needed to help restore the lost glycogen levels and boost the leptin levels lost during cut days.

 How far apart should these days be?

-Once you enter your information, this will determine how often you will need to do the refeed based on the rapid fat loss handbook.
+Once you enter your information, this will determine how often you will need to do the refeed based on the Step-by-Step beginners guide to the PSMF Diet.
 It will vary for your category, so you will want to make sure you know when your refeeds will be.